Dirac series for complex $E_7$: The string part of

 We remark that the scattered representations of complex classical Lie groups have been studied in \cite{DW1} and \cite{DW2}.
 Be careful that the group of type $D_j$ in \cite{DW2} actually means $SO(2j, \bbC)$.
 In particular, a representation in Table \ref{table-D6-scattered-part} passes to a representation of $SO(12, \bbC)$ if and only if $\lambda_5=\lambda_6$ holds there; otherwise, it is a genuine representation of $Spin(12, \bbC)$.
-In a subsequent work, we will classify genuine unitary representations of $Spin(n, \bbC)$ with non-zero Dirac cohomology.
+Genuine unitary representations of $Spin(n, \bbC)$ with non-zero Dirac cohomology will be classified in a subsequent work.

 It is not hard to equip these scattered representations into strings of $\widehat{E}_7^{\mathrm{d}}$.
 Let us see some examples.